naye1443/codepath_HW_Project3/README.md

 # Project 3 - Kali

-Time spent: **X** hours spent in total
+Time spent: **1.5** hours spent in total

 **Homework Instructions**:

-- [ ] Create a GIF recording of you running the following command block in your Kali Terminal.
+- [x] Create a GIF recording of you running the following command block in your Kali Terminal.
 Copy it to a text editor first and **replace the first 2 variables, name and univ, with your real name and college name**, then copy/paste the code block into a Terminal.

 ```bash
 name="FirstName LastName"